Yasho-Bapat/deployment-considerations/repositories.md

 #### Public API to download files

-An OEM SHOULD define a public API for Primaries to use when downloading metadata and images to the Image repository.
+An OEM SHOULD define a Public API for Primaries to use when downloading metadata and images from the Image repository.
 This API can be defined in whatever manner the OEM wishes.

-Depending on the OEM's requirements, this API MAY require authentication before Primaries are allowed to download updates.
+This Public API SHOULD require authentication before Primaries are allowed to download updates.
 Such a choice affects only how certain the OEM can be that it is communicating with authentic Primaries, and not how resilient ECUs are to a repository compromise.
-The OEM is free to use any authentication method.

 #### Using images from multiple locations